collectd/collectd/contrib/postgresql/README.md

 ```

 The ID connects the two tables.
 The plugin, plugin_inst, type and type_inst
-create a so called identifier.
+create a so-called identifier.
 The timestamp, name and value get inserted into
 the value table.

-collectd/postgresql calles the collectd_insert function.
+collectd/postgresql calls the collectd_insert function.
 ```
 	collectd_insert(timestamp with time zone,	-- tstamp
 			character varying,		-- host